Large language models surpass domain-specific architectures for antepartum electronic fetal monitoring analysis: Methodology

 \subsection{Training \& Evaluation}

+All models were either trained or fine-tuned for the CTG classification task, with the exception of GPT-5-mini, which was evaluated using one-shot prompting with authored instructions.
 Traditional DL models were trained from scratch on our training set, with 5\% reserved for validation.
-Training continued for up to 100 epochs with early stopping triggered when validation AU-ROC failed to improve for five consecutive epochs.
-Time-series foundation models followed a similar fine-tuning protocol with the same validation split and stopping criteria.
-For LLMs, we employed LoRA-based fine-tuning with a rank of 8 and scaling factor of 16, specifically adapting the query, key, value, and output projection layers.
+Training continued for up to 100 epochs with early stopping triggered when validation AUC failed to improve for five consecutive epochs.
+The learning rate was set to 0.001 with a batch size of 64, and the Adam optimizer was used during training.

+Time-series FMs, Time-LLMs variants, and CL-embedding LLMs followed a similar training protocol with the same validation split and stopping criteria.
+The learning rate was set to 0.0001 with a batch size of 64, and the Adam optimizer was used during the fine-tuning/training process.

+For LLMs with text as tokenized input (structured values converted to strings), we employed LoRA-based fine-tuning with a rank of 32 and scaling factor of 64, specifically adapting the query, key, value, and output projection layers \cite{hu2022lora}.
+The learning rate was set to 0.0001 with a batch size of 64, and the Adam optimizer was used during the fine-tuning/training process.
 To reduce computation overhead, these models were fine-tuned for 3 epochs using the same 5\% validation split for monitoring performance.
-All model families were trained and evaluated on the same datasets to ensure comparability of results.
+Unlike traditional DL models where validation occurred after each epoch, validation for LoRA fine-tuning was performed every 100 training samples due to the faster convergence.
+All model utilsing The Llama models were quantized to 4-bit to reduce computational burden and memory requirements during training and fine-tuning.

 All models were trained to predict binary classification of CTG recordings as either APO or NPO.
-Model performance was primarily evaluated using the Area Under the Receiver Operating Characteristic Curve (AU-ROC) as the primary metric, chosen for its ability to assess discriminative capability across different classification thresholds.
-Secondary metrics included sensitivity, specificity, and accuracy to provide a comprehensive performance overview.
+Model performance was evaluated using the Area Under the Receiver (AUC) as the primary metric, chosen for its ability to assess discriminative capability across different classification thresholds.
+Secondary metrics including sensitivity, specificity, and accuracy were computed to provide a comprehensive performance overview, with the results reported in Supplementary Material S1.
+Additionally, to ensure robustness and reliability of results, all models were trained and evaluated over 3 runs, and the reported metrics represent the average performance across these runs.